rolandmueller/bigdata/streamlit.md

 If it runs in Docker stop the container.

-# Deployment of your Streamlit app to CapRover
+# Deploy your Streamlit app with CapRover

 1. Create at the CapRover Web GUI a new app with the name `gapminder`
 2. Enter for the app, at `Container HTTP Port`: 8501  (The Streamlit Docker container exposes Port 8501)